The "Do's" and "Don'ts" of Nursing Home Contracts

 You need to understand the nursing home admission agreement you are signing.
 It is essential to know the level of caregiving provided, the quality of room and care facilities, and any disclaimers in the contract.

-Considering a nursing home for your loved one can be difficult for any family member.
-Many long-term care and assisted living options are available, but not all providers are created equal.
-Federal and some state laws set standards for clean and skilled nursing facilities, but standards or mistreatment can still occur.
+Long-term care planning for you or your loved one is stressful, and considering a nursing home is difficult for any family member.
+Many long-term care facilities and assisted living options are available, but not all providers are equal.
+Federal and state laws set standards for clean and skilled nursing facilities, but standards or mistreatment can still happen.
+Here are some things to consider before signing a nursing home agreement.

 Basic Daily Rates

 First, you should ensure that the agreement includes a clear statement of what services the home's basic daily rate includes.
-The contract should include a list of charges for items not included in the basic daily rate.
+The contract should include charges for items not included in the basic daily rate.
+It is also important to consider whether the services provided by the nursing home's basic daily rate address the special needs of you or your family member.

 Medicare and Medicaid Planning

-Residents should have the right to apply for Medicare/Medicaid and the right to appeal.
-Ensure the home's "bedhold policy" meets Medicare and Medicaid requirements.
+Residents have the right to apply for Medicare and Medicaid and appeal an eligibility denial.
+Ensure the home's bed hold policy meets Medicare and Medicaid requirements.

 Eviction or Removal From a Nursing Home